vanilophp/braintree/docs/workflow.md

 The gateway provides you two essential methods:

-- `createPaymentRequest` - Assembles the payment initiation request from an order (payable) that can be injected on your checkout page.
+- `createPaymentRequest` - Gets the `clientToken` from Braintree and provides the HTML snippet which can be injected to render the Drop-In
+- `createTransaction` - Creates the transaction from an order (payable)
-- `processPaymentResponse` - Processes the HTTP response returning from Braintree after a payment attempt.
+- `processPaymentResponse` - Processes the `Transaction` object returned by `createTransaction` function

 ## Starting Online Payments